 In other words, it’s probable that my misguided attempts at taking a stand against Halloween, rooted in my own fear and self-righteousness, may have done more to distract myself and those around me from the more legitimate and potent works of the devil.
 One thing I do know for sure is that they didn’t do a thing to make the gospel look beautiful.
 They probably just made me and my faith look small, foolish, and full of judgment.

 And this brings me back to the matter of carving jack-o-lanterns.
-When Taya and I were first married, I forbid such pagan practices in our home assuming there to be something inherently sinister about carving a face in the flesh of a pumpkin.
-When kids would come to our door, I’d awkwardly explain that we didn’t have candy because we didn’t participate in Halloween (until I couldn’t stomach it anymore and just stopped answering the door).
-And though it pains me greatly to admit this, I will confess in the interest of truth telling that one year I even handed out some gospel tracts to trick or treaters.
+When Taya and I were first married, I was reticent about such pagan practices in our home, assuming there to be something inherently sinister about carving a face in the flesh of a pumpkin.
+When kids would come to our door that first year, I’d awkwardly explain that we didn’t have candy because we didn’t participate in Halloween (until I couldn’t stomach it anymore and just stopped answering the door).
+And though it pains me greatly to admit this, I will confess in the interest of truth telling that I even handed out some gospel tracts to trick or treaters that year.